Quickstart

 Sample output:

-NAME CURRENT FREIGHT HEALTH AGE
+NAME SHARD AGE

 Stage

-is a set of references to one or more versioned artifacts, which and may include:Container images (from image repositories)
+is a set of references to one or more versioned artifacts, which may include:-

 Kubernetes manifests (from Git repositories)